 Probability of Touching Calculator

-Today the discussion focuses on a different type of calculator -- one that is very useful for experienced traders.
-In my opinion, this calculator provides such useful information that it should be used by all options traders.
-It is referred to by more than one name.
+This calculator provides such useful information that it should be used by all options traders, including very experienced ones, and it is referred to by more than one name.
 It could be called a "Probability of Touching Calculator" or a "Stock Price Probability Calculator."
 Ask your broker if they have such a calculator available for you to use.

 The basic question answered by this calculator is: